How to make paper mache with PVA glue

 Paper mache recipe step 16

-If the edges of your paper mache pots are a bit tatty, you can trim them with some sharp scissors, but we don't recommend painting them as this can make them wet again and they can lose their shape.
+If the edges of your paper mache pots are a bit tatty, you can trim them with some sharp scissors.
+We don't recommend painting the pots, as this can make them wet again and they can lose their shape.

 You can embellish them with washi tape or stick-on gems and fill them with all your favourite little things.